EXPROPRIATION IN SERBIA

 A) Proceedings before the competent administrative body

 In the event that the appeal of the owner of the real estate is not resolved positively, and the decision on expropriation becomes legally binding, the procedure for determining the compensation for the expropriated real estate is carried out (that is, the price that will be paid for the real estate to its former owner).
 The beneficiary of the expropriation is obliged to submit an offer on the amount of compensation for the expropriation of the land.
 The beneficiary of expropriation forms the specified offer on the basis of certain criteria, such as the assessment of the value of the land by the tax administration and the value of the buildings on the land determined by experts.
+At this stage of the procedure, expropriation lawyers often assist property owners to ensure that the offer made by the expropriation beneficiary is fair and in accordance with the law.

 In case the real estate owner considers that the price offered by the expropriation beneficiary is realistic and fair, they will reach an agreement on the amount of compensation, which ends this procedure and the agreement acquires the force of an enforceable document.
 This ends the procedure of land expropriation.